Peter Barnes (footballer): Style of play

 Barnes was naturally left-footed but was able to play with either foot.
 His main strengths were his pace, dribbling ability and crossing.
 Don Revie assessed his style by saying: "He is very quick and well balanced and what impresses me as much as anything is the way he takes on defenders.
 The usual pattern nowadays is for a winger to draw his defender.
 This boy takes the ball up to them – makes them commit themselves and is brave enough to take anybody on".
 Barnes was described as a rare "all out attacking" winger by Manchester United defender Jimmy Nicholl.

 Personal and later life

 Barnes' father, Ken also played football for Manchester City, winning the FA Cup in 1956, and later worked as the club's chief scout.
-Ken and Jean Barnes had a total of five children; daughters Susan and Diane; and sons Keith, Peter and Michael.
-Keith had a month-long trial at Manchester United and Michael represented England at schoolboy level, though neither became professional footballers.
+Ken and Jean Barnes had a total of five children: daughters Susan and Diane and sons Keith, Peter and Michael.
+Keith had a month-long trial at Manchester United, and Michael represented England at schoolboy level, though neither became professional footballers.

-Barnes married Alison Garrathy on 10 September 1980 and withdrew from the England squad to play against Norway in order to get married.
+Barnes married Alison Garrathy on 10 September 1980.
+He withdrew from the England squad to play against Norway to get married.
 They have two daughters: Eloise and Jessica.
-The marriage ended in divorce in the 1990s and Alison took the children to live in Italy.
+The marriage ended in divorce in the 1990s; and Alison took the children to live in Italy.